arungudelli/angularjswiki/content/en/fontawesome/fa-calendar-week.md

-## Change Calendar Week icon size
+## Change fa-calendar-week icon size
-To increase Calendar Week font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-calendar-week.
+To increase fa-calendar-week font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-calendar-week.

 Increase in icon size will be relative to their parent container.